csiro-robotics/mmd-reg/README.md

 ### GPU Wild Places Benchmarks

 This can take **hours to run**.
-After processing the Wild Places data, use:
+After processing the Wild Places data, run the GPU benchmarks with:

 ```bash
 bash scripts/benchmark_gpu_wild_places.sh